crmcarecloud/api-php-client/docs/Api/CustomersActionsApi.md

 Social network credentials verification

-Verification of a Customer account Social network credentials  <p class=\"warning\">⚠️ Action method for verification credentials is available only in Enterprise interface.</p>
+Verification of a customer account's social network credentials  <p class=\"warning\">⚠️ Action method for verification credentials is available only in Enterprise interface.</p>

 ### Example
 ```php